mikhdm/countries-api/README.md

 ```

 ## Test & Run
-Available tests test only basic logic of a query.
-For production tests must be moved into separated DB and app context\
+Available tests test only the basic logic of a query.
+For production, tests must be moved into a separate DB and app context\
-and run independently of main application.
+and run independently of the main application.
-Some stress testing should be applied also with locust library for example.\
+Some stress testing should also be applied with the locust library, for example.\
 Tests here as a demo of basic working features only.

-Application is controlled through Makefile and docker.
+Application is controlled through Makefile and Docker.

 `make build` - build an application image.

 `make up` - run application and db containers.

-`make down` - stop application and db containers.
+`make down` - stop application and DB containers.

 `make test` - run tests.

 `make train` - Apply training of a new estimator.
-This action replaces available pretrained model and vectorizer.\
+This action replaces the available pretrained model and vectorizer.\
-Train and test data must be provided via `TRAIN_PATH` and `TEST_PATH` variables, e. g.
+Train and test data must be provided via `TRAIN_PATH` and `TEST_PATH` variables, e.g..
 ```
     $ TRAIN_PATH=/app/dataset/addresses.jsonl TEST_PATH=/app/dataset/cities.test.jsonl make train
 ```

 - File format should be `jsonl` with at least `address` and `country` keys;
 - File path should be a **path to a file inside a container** (`dataset` folder should be used for this purpose).
-It is shared with running container.
+It is shared with the running container.

-This command could be used for updating of pretrained model with new data: you need to update existing addresses.jsonl\
+This command could be used for updating a pretrained model with new data: you need to update existing addresses.jsonl\
-with extended version and then provide updated files for training and validation (into `dataset` folder).\
+with the extended version and then provide updated files for training and validation (into `dataset` folder).\
-`dataset` folder is shared with running app container to provide any data for training and validation.
-Newly trained model will appear\
+The `dataset` folder is shared with the running app container to provide any data for training and validation.
+The newly trained model will appear\
-at `model` folder, it is also shared with running app container to preserve pickled model somewhere else.
+In the `model` folder, it is also shared with the running app container to preserve the pickled model somewhere else.

-`make load` - run loading data into DB. (very long operation (40m - 1h) depending on a size of a file).\
+`make load` - run loading data into DB. (very long operation (40m - 1h) depending on the size of the file).\
-File to load data must be provided via `LOAD_PATH` env variable, e. g.
+File to load data must be provided via `LOAD_PATH` env variable, e.g..
 ```
     $ LOAD_PATH=/app/dataset/addresses.jsonl make load
 ```

 - File format must be `jsonl` with at least `address` and `country` keys;
 - File path should be a **path to a file inside a container** (`dataset` and `model` folders are shared with running container).
-This command assumes to be useful for production to quickly load address and country data into database.
+This command is assumed to be useful for production to quickly load address and country data into the database.

-This application runs with uvicorn as a main server by default, but for production\
-it s be put under some kind of a reverse proxy like nginx, traefik (which feels much better) or envoy and multiplied on a several process instances.
-Blue-green deployment to seamless reload should be applied and some kind of monitoring and alerting as well.